-In fiscal year 2022, the compensation committee made the determination to add a relative total shareholder return ("rTSR") metric with a long-term stock performance cycle to performance-based restricted stock units granted to our executive officers.
+In fiscal year 2022, our compensation committee made the determination to add an rTSR metric with a long-term stock performance cycle to certain performance-based restricted stock units granted to our executive officers ("rTSR PSUs").
 The rTSR metric was added to our overall executive compensation program in response to stockholder feedback and to further align the interests of our executive officers with those of our stockholders.